ashrithaa-js/daa-study-sync/README.md

 - **KAUSHIKA C** (23PW12)

 ## Overview
 Welcome to your new study buddy, StudySync!
 If you've ever found yourself buried under a mountain of books with a to-do list longer than your arm, this app is here to save the day.
 Picture this: a tool that not only helps you manage your study time but does so with flair!
-With a sprinkle of algorithms, a dash of color, and a commitment to keeping you on track, this app transforms your study chaos into a streamlined, organized plan—making studying feel less like a chore and more like an adventure!
+With a sprinkle of algorithms, a dash of color, and a commitment to keeping you on track, this app transforms your study chaos into a streamlined, organized plan - making studying feel less like a chore and more like an adventure!

 ## Key Features